 My preferred expansion sets so far, considering both the deluxe box itself and the cycle they support are :

 1. Khazad Dum & Dwarrowdelf – great quests with excellent undergound tunnels theme, mostly a moderate difficulty level that can be played solo, and ideal for Dwarves.

-2. Wilds of Rhovanion & Ered Mithrin – a return to some of the original locations and Dale allies, this new box is revisiting early locations, but i have not yet played it and its rank is blindly made on excitement level only.
+2. Wilds of Rhovanion & Ered Mithrin – this new cycle is revisiting early locations and features Dale allies, but i have not yet played it and its rank is blindly made on excitement level only.

-5. Sands of Harad & Haradrim – a desert theme with lovely artwork and high hopes for this series, and although i have not played all the cycle, i really enjoyed core box and the spiders quest.
+6. Sands of Harad & Haradrim – a desert and Haradrim theme with lovely artwork and high hopes for this series, and although i have not played all the cycle, i really enjoyed core box and the spiders quest.
 I still have 4 cycle packs to buy.

-6. Grey Havens & Dreamchaser – a Noldor theme, with ship and sailing scenarios are a real change, taking up 5 of the 9 quests, however the middle of the cycle has superb island exploration adventure quests and a sea monster battle.
-I still have 4 of the cycle packs to buy.
+7. Grey Havens & Dreamchaser – a Noldor theme, with ship and sailing scenarios are a real change, taking up 5 of the 9 quests, however the middle of the cycle has superb island exploration adventure quests and a sea monster battle.
+I still have 4 cycle packs to buy.

 8. Black Riders – moderate difficulty, essential for hobbit player cards and three related journey quests, this is an alternative collectors path going into the saga series rather than cycles.

 9. Heirs of Numenor & Shadow – finally purchased the deluxe box in June 2018, an outlands theme and more battle orientated, we will soon see how it stacks up as i am a real latecomer to this one and have no cycle packs.